-When dealing with police it is always best to remain calm, patient, and polite.
+When dealing with police my best Tanzania travel tip is to remain calm, patient, and polite.
 Kill ’em with kindness.

 4. Beaches, Plains, and Mountains – Oh My!

-Tanzania has so much to offer tourists it’s overwhelming.
+Tanzania travel has so much to offer tourists it’s overwhelming.
 Tanzania has beautiful turquoise beaches in Zanzibar, lush mountain vistas in the Usumbara mountains, the tallest peak in Africa, wild jungles in the Mahale Mountains, and endless plains in the Serengeti.
 With a country that’s rich in wildlife and culture, it’s hard to get bored.

 If you make the effort to travel to Tanzania we would recommend experiencing several different climates.
 The most popular route for many is to finish a safari or Kilimanjaro climb with some much-needed relaxation on one of the best hotels on Zanzibar.

 One of the most important things to know before traveling Tanzania is about the currency.
 The national currency of Tanzania is the Tanzanian Shilling.
 At the time of writing the exchange rate is around 2200 shillings to $1 USD.
 We found ATM’s in most major town; however, almost all ATMs have a high withdrawal fee (8000-15000 shilling).

-USD is accepted at many tourist hotspots, but it is common to receive a bad exchange rate.
+USD is accepted at many tourist hotspots in Tanzania, but it is common to receive a bad exchange rate.
 You may as well leave your credit cards tucked away since they are rarely accepted outside of tourist hotspots and hotels.
 Check out how we deal with our cash and cards while abroad.